Jatindra Nath Das: Death and legacy

 After his death, the Viceroy informed London that "Mr. Das of the Conspiracy Case, who was on hunger strike, died this afternoon at 1 p.m.
 Last night, five of the hunger strikers gave up their hunger strike.
 So, there are only Bhagat Singh and Batukeshwar Dutt who are on strike."

 Tributes were paid by almost every leader in the country.
 Mohammad Alam and Gopi Chand Bhargava resigned from the Punjab Legislative Council in protest.
-Motilal Nehru proposed the adjournment of the Central Assembly as a censure against the inhumanity of the Lahore prisoners.
+Motilal Nehru proposed the adjournment of the Central Assembly that was in session as a censure against the inhumanity shown against the Lahore prisoners.
 The censure motion was carried by 55 votes against 47.
 Jawaharlal Nehru said "Another name has been added to the long and splendid roll of Indian martyrs.
-Let us bow our heads and pray for strength to act to carry on the struggle, however long it may be and whatever consequences, till the victory is ours ".
+Let us bow our heads and pray for strength to act to carry on the struggle, however long it may be and whatever consequences, till the victory is ours".

+Prosecution Lawyer Carden Noad said: "I desire on behalf of us all to express sincere regret and genuine sorrow which we feel on account of the untimely death of Jatinder Nath Das.
+There are qualities which compel admiration of all men alike and the prominent among them are qualities of courage and constancy in pursuit of an ideal.
+Although we do not share the ideals which he followed, we can not but admire the unwavering fortitude and firmness of the purpose he displayed".
 Bose described Das as the "young Dadhichi of India", referring to the well known mythological yogi Dadhichi who sacrificed his life for the sake of killing a demon.